MetricSign

 What does this error mean?

-Snowflake cannot find the column, table, or object referenced in the query because the identifier is not valid in the current context.
-Error 000904 is one of the most frequent Snowflake errors in production pipelines.
+Snowflake cannot resolve the identifier referenced in the query — the column, table, or object does not exist, is misspelled, or is not visible to the active role in the current schema context.
+This is one of the most frequent Snowflake errors in production pipelines.

 Common causes